Jakubzik/rremind/manpage_template.md

 **check**,
 : read through the *.rem files in the configuration folder and report lines that cannot be properly interpreted by `rremind`.

+**config**,
+: enter or alter the directories where the remind-files are located, and where they are archived.
+The configuration file can equally well be edited manually (look under $HOME/rremind/rr.rc)

+**archive**,
+: archive all appointments that are in the past.
+This concerns only appointments that are specified with a full date -- periodical entries are not archived.
+Lines in .rem-files containing past appointments are erased from these files, and appended to files in the archive directory (see 'config' above).
+Files in the archive directory have the same name as the original .rem-file, but their suffix is .done (rather than .rem).

 # EXAMPLES

 **rremind**